-Under the EU Whistleblower Directive, a whistleblower system for both internal and external stakeholders is to be introduced in 2022 as a way of confidentially reporting potential breaches of rules and regulations.
+Under the EU Whistleblower Directive, a whistleblower system for both internal and external stakeholders was introduced in 2022 as a way of confidentially reporting potential breaches of rules and regulations.

-Work on setting up a conflict management system for all employees began in 2021.
+A conflict management system for all employees was also set up in 2022.
 In the Unite culture, conflicts aren't always considered negative, as they have potential for innovation and can contribute to employee development.
 Therefore, staff should be encouraged to address issues openly and not to shy away from conflict.

-Conflict management will consist of two elements.
-On the one hand, internal professional support explaining what steps should be taken and in what order will be provided to help resolve conflicts.
-In addition, there will be the abovementioned internal whistleblower system for reporting potential breaches of rules.
+Conflict management consists of two elements.
+On the one hand, there is internal professional support explaining what steps should be taken and in what order to help resolve conflicts.
+In addition, there is the above-mentioned internal whistleblower system for reporting potential breaches of rules.
 A breach of rules is understood to mean breaking the law or violating a company policy.
-In 2022, a whistleblower system will also be introduced for external stakeholders.

-Breaches are considered to be any violation of laws or internal policy committed by employees of Unite in connection with their work or by suppliers of Unite.
+In 2022, a whistleblower system was also be introduced for external stakeholders.
+Breaches are any violation of laws or internal policy committed by employees of Unite in connection with their work or by suppliers of Unite.

 The introduction of the whistleblower system also includes a procedure for dealing with incoming reports.
 It requires two case handlers: one from Human Resources, the other from the Compliance Department (both departments being known for their high confidentiality).
 This also ensures that the principle of dual control is applied.
 As soon as a tip-off is reported, it's examined by the Compliance Adviser together with the management, regardless of the severity of the violation, and measures are taken if necessary.